bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="ph"></a>
 ## Step 5: Organizing with Purge Haplotigs
-Purge Haplotigs assures that there is not a combination of sequences between contigs and haplotigs.
+Purge Haplotigs is a pipeline to help with curating genome assemblies.
+It assures that there is not a combination of sequences between contigs and haplotigs.
 It uses a system that uses the mapped reads that you assembled and Minimap2 to assess which contigs should be kept in the assembly.

+We use this because some parts of a genome may have a very high degree of heterozygosity which causes contigs for both haplotypes of that part of the genome to be assembled as separate primary contigs, rather than as a contig with a haplotig which may cause an error in analysis.

+What the purge halpotigs algortihm does is identify pairs of contigs that are syntenic and group them as haplotig.
+The pipeline uses mapped read coverage and blast/lastz alignments to determine which contigs to keep for the assembly.
+Dotplots are produced for all flagged contig matches to help the user analyze any remaining ambiguous contigs.

 This part must be done in seperate steps as the parameters in each part depend on the results of the previous steps.